sjha966/Azure-Virtual-Wan/README.md

-Download the Repo File directly(view raw file) and change the variables in configuration files as per your infra
+Download the Repo File cloud-network-azure-virtual-wan-2024-dev-version2.zip and change the variables in configuration files as per your infra.
+This is test setup from scratch for multi-region Azure Wan deployment

 Usage of import module---terraform plan -generate-config-out=generated.tf
 Eg...import {